Isotonic Layer: A Unified Framework for Recommendation Calibration and Debiasing: Isotonic Layer as a Calibration Framework

 The training process consists of two distinct, serialized phases: \begin{itemize} \item \textbf{Representation Learning:} The primary downstream model is trained on engagement data to generate raw probability estimates $\hat{y}_{raw}$. \item \textbf{Calibration Optimization:} The base model parameters are frozen, and the Isotonic Layer is optimized over these static outputs using randomized session data to learn the mapping $f: \hat{y}_{raw} \to \hat{y}_{calib}$. \end{itemize}

 By enforcing a monotonic constraint on the raw model outputs, the Isotonic Layer ensures that final probabilities remain stable and consistent.
 This architectural decoupling effectively mitigates the volatility and score shifts prevalent in data-sparse regimes, providing a more reliable signal for downstream decision-making.
+In this setting, the Isotonic Layer operates as a global calibration module without any context feature input—a single shared isotonic function is learned across all samples.
 To account for varying behavior across different contexts, we employ independent Isotonic Layers for distinct tasks and user segments, such as mobile versus desktop platforms.